WATCH: St. Louis corrections officer looks on as 2 inmates attack man inside cell

 ST. LOUIS (KMOV.com) -- Newly-released video shows a corrections officer at the St. Louis City Jail opening an inmate's cell to allow two other men to attack him.

-The four-minute jailhouse footage shows two male inmates walking up to talk to corrections officer Demeria Thomas, and then one of them walks toward the victim's cell on March 22.
-Thomas is reportedly seen on camera opening the victim's cell door, allowing the first inmate to go in and assault him.
+The four-minute jailhouse footage shows two male inmates walking up to talk to corrections officer Demeria Thomas at the podium on the fourth floor in the Bravo unit on March 22.
+According to a police report, the controls for all the cell doors were located at the podium.
+Moments later, Thomas is reportedly seen on camera opening the victim's cell door, allowing the first inmate to go in and assault him.

-The assailant then attacked the man for more than three minutes, punching and kicking him in the cell.
-Then the second inmate entered the cell and joined in the assault.

 The victim reportedly suffered a concussion and a broken jaw, as well as multiple wounds on his face and neck.
 Police said Thomas never reported the assault, and never sought medical help for the man.
 It was only two days later when someone else saw his injuries that he was taken to the hospital.